Smart-Bull/smarter-contracts/README.md

 #### World State
 To implement signals/slots, the system needs to keep a mapping between signals and their corresponding slots.
 We can accomplish this by adding to the world state.
 Recall that the world state in Ethereum is a large Patricia Merkle Tree (trie) that performs the mapping `KEC(A) -> RLP((A.nonce, A.balance, A.storageRoot, A.codeHash))` where `A` is an account.
 We add another field `A.signalMap`.
 This will be a trie that performs the mapping `KEC(S) -> RLP(slot, L)` where `S` is a signal identifier and `L` is a list of addresses belonging to the contracts that are listening to signal `S`.
 The slot referred to in this trie is `A`'s response to signal `S`.
 If `A` does not have a slot binded to `S`, then the slot will be `NULL`.
 So in summary, each account will now have a trie that helps to map signal identifiers to a its own slot (can be `NULL`) and potentially several listener contract addresses.
 To guarentee that slots are executed prior to any other pending transactions in this account, a counter called `A.activeSlots` is maintained.
 This counter is incremented whenever a slot transaction is queued up and decremented when a slot transaction gets executed and mined.
-This way, when miners are selecting which transactions to include in a block, only transactions belonging to contracts with `activeSlots` equal to 0 are valid to be included.
+This way, when miners are selecting which transactions to include in a block, only transactions belonging to accounts with `activeSlots` equal to 0 are valid.

 #### Block Header
 Now that we have a proper mapping between signals and slots/listeners, we need a way to queue up slots to be executed upon the emission of signals.
 We also need a way to verify that slots are executed properly and none are dropped.
 We do this by spontaneously creating a special slot transaction that can be picked up by miners to be mined and included in the next block.
-We store this in a trie that performs the mapping `KEC(blockNum) -> RLP(FIFOQUEUE((contractAddr, sigId, params)))`.
+We store this in a trie that performs the mapping `KEC(blockNum) -> RLP(FIFOQUEUE(RLP(contractAddr, sigId, params)))`.
+This trie is represented by its root hash and will be referred to by `slotsRoot`.
 On top of the trie, we also keep a counter `currentSigBlock` that keeps track of the current blocknum of signals that we are executing.
 Note that this counter can only be incremented once the fifo queue associated with the block number has been exhausted.
 Additionally, `currentSigBlock` must be less than or equal to the current block number that is being mined.
 This ensures that no slot transactions are dropped and that an execution order for slot transactions is enforced.
 Because this trie is a part of the block header, miners can easily verify the correctness of the queued up slot transactions by using the root hash of the trie.
 Whenever miners want to include slot transactions in their block, they need to just pop an element off the fifo queue mapped to by `KEC(currentSigBlock)`.

 #### State Transitions
+In this subsection we will discuss how the new EVM opcodes BINDSIG and EMITSIG impact the world state and block header as well as what happens when slots are picked up and mined.
+##### BINDSIG
+This opcode takes the contract takes a contract address, signal identifier, and a slot (pointer to code) as arguments.
+BINDSIG can only be executed during contract creation.
+Let `A` be the account executing BINDSIG, `B` be the contract address passed as the argument, `SIG` be the signal identifier, and `SLT` be the slot.
+The first part of the execution involves updating the mapping so that `A.signalMap[SIG] -> RLP(SLT, NULL)`.
+At this time, the listener list should be `NULL`.
+Next, we form update the mapping on `B.signalMap` so that `B.signalMap[SIG] -> RLP(DC, L')` where `DC` is "don't care" and `L'` is the new list of listener contract addresses formed by appending `A` to the previous `L`.
+Note that having `A` be the same as `B` is valid,
+##### EMITSIG
+This opcode takes the signal identifier, block delay parameter, and pointer to the list of signal parameters as arguments.
+The block delay parameter must be greater than or equal to 0.
+EMITSIG can be called anywhere, including the contract constructor.
+Let `A` be the account that is executing EMITSIG.
+The system will use `A.signalMAP` to find the list of listener addresses.
+Let `Li` be i'th listener in the list.
+We increment `Li.activeSlots` to reflect that they now have a slot queued up for execution.
+The next step is to change the block header.
+Using the current block number and the delay parameter, we calculate the block number at which the slot should be executed.
+Let this be `B`.
+We then update the mapping in the queued slot tree so that `KEC(B) -> RLP(FIFOQUEUE(...).push(RLP(Li, SIG, P)))`.
+In this step, we also copy over the parameters into `P`.
+##### Mining a Slot
+The next step is for miners to pick up these special slot transactions, execute them, and include them in the next block.
+As mentioned before, a miner picks the slot transaction by popping an item off the queue mapped to by `KEC(currentSigBlock)`.
+If the queue is empty, increment `currentSigBlock` and try again until a valid slot is returned or that `currentSigBlock` becomes greater than the current block number.
+Once a slot transaction is returned, the miner can then use the `contractAddr` and `sigID` fields to index into the world state to find the code pointer of where execution of the slot should start.
+Once executed, the `activeSlots` counter on that contract is decremented.
+The counter is decremented no matter if the execution passed or failed.
+Gas is then taken off the account with the slot and paid to the miner.
+If execution failed due to a shortage of gas, state is reverted and the miner keeps the fees.

 #### Mining Incentives
+When talking about state transitions, we left out one important aspect about mining.
+What is the gas price?
+To incentivize miners to do the extra work of supporting signals/slots, a fixed ratio multipled by the average gas price of regular transactions in the block will be used.
+We also ensure that a maximum ratio of slot to regular transactions is enforced.
+Because the gas price of slot transactions is always greater than the regular transactions, miners will be incentivized to mine these blocks.
+All execution fees are paid for by the contract which owns the slot.

 ## 4. Potential Applications
 In this section, we examine some useful applications of signals/slots in real world decentralized finance (DeFi) applications.
 DeFi applications generally all need a method for price updating.
 Currently this is implemented using periodic update functions that get called by an external account.
 We also see a lot of need to delayed execution of code as seen in Compound's timelock contract.
 Both periodic update functions as well as delayed execution of code can be achieved with signals/slots.